 zarf package deploy

-Use to deploy a Zarf package from a local file or URL (runs offline)
+Deploys a Zarf package from a local file or URL (runs offline)

 Synopsis

-zarf package deploy [PACKAGE] [flags]
+zarf package deploy [ PACKAGE_SOURCE ] [flags]

 Options